 Briefly, the software structure of the UAV system could be divided into four functional part, localization, tracking, height control and obstacle avoidance.
-Final result in every loop is the fusion of all modules.
+All modules cooperate with each other and final result in every loop is the fusion of all modules.
 Different combination of modules is used in different modes.
 We develop our software structure in Robot Operation System (ROS).
-This open source platform provides various packages that can be directly integrated into our system.
+This open source platform provides abundant packages that can be directly integrated into our system.

-Though the whole software structure could be divided into four parts clearly, they are not always corresponding to a certain hardware or algorithm.
+Though the whole software structure could be divided into four parts clearly, they do not always been divided in a certain hardware or algorithm.
 For example, the down-sight camera provides information for position validation and also provide data for object tracking.

-In this section, algorithms of all modules will be introduced.
+In this section, different algorithms will not be introduced from the bottom level to the top, but not always be divided according to the level.
 The structure described below is operated in herding mode.
 The structure operated in herding mode will be illustrated specifically.